 Ensuring sustainable sourcing of ingredients

 The ingredients used to manufacture various supplements have different sources, some of them more sustainable than others.
-For example, when choosing between memory-boosting supplements, you’ll come across various options including fish oil or omega-3 supplements, Selective androgen receptor modulators (SARMs), curcumin, and creatine.
-Of all these options, the most sustainable one is curcumin since it’s made from turmeric and black pepper extract.
+For example, when choosing between memory-boosting supplements, you’ll come across various options such as fish oil and omega-3 supplements.
+Of all the options available, the most sustainable one is curcumin since it’s made from turmeric and black pepper extract.
 On the other hand, fish oil supplements are incredibly unsustainable in many ways.
 The huge demand for fish oil supplements has led to devastating overfishing of crucial fish species like menhaden and landed others on the endangered species list.
 This overfishing also causes algae to grow too much since there are fewer fish to feed on it which greatly damages coral reefs.

 If you want to get your omega-3 supplement intake without destroying the environment, you can start by choosing supplements that get it from alternative sources such as flaxseed oil, perilla oil, and algae.
 When considering the ingredients, consumers must also find out which types of excipients are used.
 Although excipients like silicon dioxide, calcium phosphate, and magnesium stearate are needed to hold tablets together, their chemical content makes them less eco-friendly, which is why some manufacturers are switching to powder and liquid formats as opposed to capsules and tablets.